twagar11/Dell-SONIC-ZTP/README.md

     - must rename SONIC binary to "onie-installer.bin" per the file naming convention and waterfall effect in OS10 3rd party NOS install doc

 ### Dell SONiC ZTP
+- The MAC address should be recorded or scanned during install.
+It is located on the outside of the switch cardboard box and also on the switch pull out plastic tag.
-- ZTP will push a basic config_db.json config file and the anchor image of SONiC binary to each switch to provide network reachability
+- ZTP will push a basic running-config file and the anchor image version of the SONiC binary to each switch to provide network reachability
-- On a test switch the SONIC-CLI should be used to create the basic switch config which pushes to the switch /etc/sonic/config_db.json
+- On a test switch the SONIC-CLI should be used to create the basic switch running-config ( /etc/sonic/config_db.json ).
+Dell recommends NOT to directly edit the switch config_db.json file as there are often many interdependencies and also there is no error checking.
 - Then Ansible or some other automation tool can manage the complete switch config for each individual switch

-- The MAC address should be recorded or scanned during install.
-They are on the outside of the cardboard boxes and also on the switch pull out plastic tag
+### DHCP setup
+- The DHCP server (Dell switch with TPCM or other) must be setup for directories, permissions, files per above [Prep Switch for DHCP and TFTP Containers](#prep-switch-for-dhcp-and-tftp-containers)
+- The dhcpd.conf will only create a fixed IP address for the switch OOB port, Management0 and push the proper SONiC software version
+- In the case of a switch which is preloaded with OS10 the onie-installer.bin file needs to have this filename is a renamed version of the SONiC binary based on switch model.
+- The sample dhcpd.conf is separated into groups to push the proper SONiC binary to specific switches based on switch model type.

+### ztp-ent-stand.json and ztp-lite.json files
+- During Dell SONiC ZTP the ztp.json provides the proper SONiC binary version based on switch model and a dymanic URL for a switch specific running-config file (config_db.sjon)
+- This example uses ztp-ent-stand.json (S5248) and ztp-lite.json (E3248P) because each switch model must receive a different SONiC binary
+- If the SONIC binary version equals the running version on the switch it will only download the image and silently discard the image

+### Switch Specific config_db.json files
+- The TFTP server (Dell switch with TPCM or other) must be setup for directories, permissions, files per above [Prep Switch for DHCP and TFTP Containers](#prep-switch-for-dhcp-and-tftp-containers)
+- Each switch will have a unique config_db.json with the hostname as the prefix
+- The <hostname>_config_db_.json will be copied to each switch /etc/sonic/config_db.json
+- The objective of this file is to make it as basic as possible to provide IP reachable.
+This minimizes keystrokes for creating each unique switch .json file
+- Once each switch has basic IP reachability another tool such as Ansible or similar will be used to provide the full switch config based on switch model, function, etc